IgorNCastro/IgorNCastro/README.md

 My name is Igor and currently I'm studying to be a Full Stack Developer.

-I've allways had a passion for technology, but only recently really started to invest in it.

 You can check my portfolio by clicking <a href="https://igorncastro.github.io/portfolio/">HERE</a>!

 Also you can contact me in any of the social networks bellow...